santaimpersonator/SparkFun-KiCad-Libraries/README.md

 License
 -------------------

-This libraries are released under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
+These libraries are released under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license; please, review the [`LICENSE.md`](./LICENSE.md) file for more information.
+If you have any questions or concerns about licensing, contact us on our [SparkFun forums](https://community.sparkfun.com/).

+> [!NOTE]
-**You are welcome to use these libraries for commercial purposes.**
+> **You are welcome to use these libraries for commercial purposes.**
-For attribution, we ask that when you begin to sell your device using our footprint, you email us with a link to the product being sold.
+> For attribution, we ask that when you begin to sell your device using our footprint, you email us with a link to the product being sold.
-We want bragging rights that we helped (in a very small part) to create your 8th world wonder.
+> - We want bragging rights that we helped (in a very small part) to create your 8th world wonder.
-We would like the opportunity to feature your device on our homepage.
+> - We would like the opportunity to feature your device on our homepage.

 Please consider contributing back to these libraries or others to help the open-source hardware community continue to thrive and grow!

+Distributed as-is; no warranty is given.

 - Your friends at SparkFun